-Speaking of the genuine test, you’ll want to register for the March, May, or June administration of the SAT or the April or June testing dates for the ACT.
+Speaking of the genuine test, you’ll want to register for the March, May, or June administration of the SAT or the April or June testing dates for the ACT (Hopefully this spring’s test dates will be less impacted by COVID-19 than in 2020 or 2021).
 Taking the exam as a junior will allow you to engage in targeted study over the summer prior to retaking the test in the fall of your senior year.
 Students who take the SAT in spring of their junior year and elect to retake the test the following fall improve their overall score by an average of 40 points on the SAT; those who put in 20 hours studying on Kahn Academy increase their scores by an average of 115 points.
 This can be immensely beneficial, especially in light of what is known as Superscoring — where colleges take the best combined subject scores across multiple test administrations.

 For many serious high school students, 9th and 10th grade are the time for extracurricular exploration before pledging a more serious level of commitment as an upperclassman.
 However, this doesn’t mean filling every waking area with a broad array of clubs, athletics, and other volunteer work in which you have only tepid interest.
 Rather, students should engage in two to three activities that represent their true passions and align with the future plans.
 For more tips on intelligent extracurricular planning visit our previous blog on the subject.

 For pandemic-specific content check out our blogs entitled Extracurricular Activities You Can Do From Home and Virtual Volunteer Opportunities for High School Students